 CoA C3(a) and CoA C8(a) require that the NVMP and Noise and Vibration Monitoring Program be prepared in consultation with the relevant Council.
-As such the following stakeholders will be consulted in developing this Plan:
+As such the following stakeholders have been consulted in developing this Plan:

-City of Canterbury Bankstown Council (CoCB).
+- City of Canterbury Bankstown Council (CoCB); and - Inner West Council (IWC).